abraxas-von-abrasax/inversification/packages/ioc/README.md

 import { Inversification } from '@inversification/ioc';

-// setupIOC assumes that your source files live in the 'src' directory
+// discoverInjectables() assumes that your source files live in the 'src'
-// and will find all classes with an @injectable() decorator. const modules = Inversification.discoverInjectables();
+// directory and will find all classes with an @injectable() decorator. const modules = Inversification.discoverInjectables();

 // You can then require these modules